Mkingmin/Mkingmin/README.md

   Bio: "I'm a Business Analyst who possesses the blend of strong analytical skills and problem-solving mindset.
         UX priority or customer-centric is the core value I pursue in my career.
-With working experiences and passion for Technology and Finance fields, I'm ready to become a problem-solver and a liaison to support your team to reach new milestones.",
+With working experiences and passion for Digital and Technological aspects of various industries, I'm ready to become a problem-solver and a liaison to support your team to reach new milestones.",

   Describe: {